OSSII/oxool-community/src/development-tools/module-template/README.md

 All module behaviors are defined here.

-Please refer to the content of this file forthe purpose of each definition.

 If you want to change settings or attributes, please use the 'oxool-xml-config' command to avoid conflicts with XML-specific characters.

+For details, please refer to the __ModuleConfiguration.md__ description.

 ##### __Build the module manually:__